Working in Mumbai?

 Expat Info Mumbai: Social Security & More

-Concerning punctuality, don’t be surprised if you are kept waiting or if business meetings are rescheduled at short notice.
+Concerning punctuality, don’t be surprised if you are kept waiting or if business meetings are rescheduled on short notice.
 Within reason, this doesn’t necessarily constitute a sign of disrespect or low priority.
 Similarly, don’t be offended if your guests are not on time.
 In fact, when invited to a private function, make sure to turn up just a tad late yourself.

 Foreign nationals with a permanent resident status in Mumbai are subject to Indian taxation laws.
-They are expected to pay income tax on their earnings, calculated at a rate of 0, 10, or 20% for incomes below 180,000, 500,000, or 800,000 Rs respectively.
-Women can earn up to 190,000 Rs annually tax free.
-All incomes above 800,000 Rs a year are taxed at a rate of 30%.
+They are expected to pay income tax on their earnings, calculated at a rate of 0%, 10%, or 20% for incomes below 250,000, 500,000, or 800,000 INR respectively.
+All incomes above 1,000,000 INR a year are taxed at a rate of 30%.

-Expats who spend fewer than 183 days in one financial year in India and who receive their salary from non-Indian sources may be eligible for tax relief if they continue to pay tax in their home country or their usual country of fiscal residence.
+Expats who spend fewer than 183 days in one fiscal year in India and who receive their salary from non-Indian sources may be eligible for tax relief if they continue to pay tax in their home country or their usual country of fiscal residence.

 Tax relief can be granted under a formal Double Taxation Avoidance Agreement (DTAA) between India and the country concerned.
 It can also be negotiated on an individual basis if no such agreement exists.
 To find out whether your country has a DTAA with India, consult your national financial authorities or visit the Income Tax Department website of the Indian Ministry of Finance.

 However, even for these comparatively few cases, proper enforcement strategies are not in place, due to a lack of government infrastructure.
-The ESIC, responsible for medical, sickness, maternity and disability benefits, faces similar problems despite recent extensions of the membership criteria to cover wider parts of the working population.
+The ESIC, responsible for medical, sickness, maternity, and disability benefits, faces similar problems despite recent extensions of the membership criteria to cover wider parts of the working population.

-Social Security Agreements
+Social Security Agreements for a Lucky Few